Growing Lavender: Easy-Care Tips for a Fragrant Garden

 However, its lifespan can be influenced by various factors such as climate, soil conditions, care practices, and the specific variety you grow.

 I have English lavender planted in my new gardens along the driveway.
 The garden slopes down and I can tell you that my plants love this spot!
-I’ve not seen lavender grow so well in my gardens before.
+I’ve not seen lavender grow so well in my gardens before and I’m really thrilled with their progress.

 - It smells incredible.